JKirchartz/jkirchartz.github.com/_drafts/monastic_looks_at_perl.md

-Larry Wall has never hidden his Christian faith, he's referenced it in his extellent [speeches][7], but he's no fundamentalist hardliner thumping a bible, he discusses a variety of ideas with wit, joy, reverance, and irreverance, and I've found [these talks][7] to be infinitely fascinating.
+Larry Wall has never hidden his Christian faith, he's referenced it in his extellent [speeches][7], but he's no fundamentalist hardliner thumping a bible, he discusses a variety of ideas with wit, joy, reverance, and irreverance.
+I've found [these talks][7] to be infinitely fascinating.

-You may be familiar with [Wall's "Three Virtues of a Programmer"][9]: Laziness, Impatience and Hubris; but in his [second "State of the Onion"][10] he expands on that with three virtues of community[^2]
+You may be familiar with [Wall's Famous "Three Virtues of a Programmer"][9]: Laziness, Impatience and Hubris; but in his [second "State of the Onion"][10] he expands on that with three virtues of community[^2]